inesmteixeira9/tennis-predictor/README.md

 This project aims to provide betting recommendations for tennis matches based on historical match data.
 By analyzing various features such as player rankings, head-to-head records, surface type, and recent performance, the model predicts the outcome of tennis matches and suggests betting strategies to maximize profit.

+The proposed solution addresses a classification problem aimed at determining whether the player with the lowest odd is the winner in a tennis match.
+It involves building and transforming features from the dataset, selecting the most important features, applying a logistic regression model, optimizing hyperparameters through cross-validation by maximizing the betting profit.

 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Data Collection](#data-collection)